dancespiele/roads/README.md

 ## Roads.Resource

 Each resource represents a single endpoint.
-The definition provided to the constructor describes how it can be used by the API object.
+The definition provided to the constructor describes how it can be used by the road.